Jefferson fracture: Cause

-Diagnosis

 Treatment

 The use of surgery to treat a Jefferson fracture is somewhat controversial.
 Non-surgical treatment varies depending on if the fracture is stable or unstable, defined by an intact or broken transverse ligament and degree of fracture of the anterior arch.
 An intact ligament requires the use of a soft or hard collar, while a ruptured ligament may require traction, a halo or surgery.
 The use of rigid halos can lead to intracranial infections and are often uncomfortable for individuals wearing them, and may be replaced with a more flexible alternative depending on the stability of the injured bones, but treatment of a stable injury with a halo collar can result in a full recovery.
 Surgical treatment of a Jefferson fracture involves fusion or fixation of the first three cervical vertebrae; fusion may occur immediately, or later during treatment in cases where non-surgical interventions are unsuccessful.
 A primary factor in deciding between surgical and non-surgical intervention is the degree of stability as well as the presence of damage to other cervical vertebrae.

 Though a serious injury, the long-term consequences of a Jefferson's fracture are uncertain and may not impact longevity or abilities, even if untreated.
 Conservative treatment with an immobilization device can produce excellent long-term recovery.